ZSR3004/cell2/README.md

 >
 ```

 We won't enter any flags.
-Now, your direcotry will look like this.
+Now, your directory will look like this.

 ```
 |-  types.json